-This section provides guidance in relation to the requirement that the organisation should implement a procedure which ensures that the decision-making process and the seniority of the decision-maker is appropriate for the value of the transaction and the perceived risk of corruption (measure 13 of the Anti-Corruption Programme).
+This section provides guidance in relation to the requirement that an organisation should implement a procedure which ensures that the decision-making process and the seniority of the decision-maker are appropriate for the value of the transaction and the perceived risk of corruption (Measure 13 of the Anti-Corruption Programme for Organisations).

 In very small organisations, the top one or two managers will normally take all decisions, and there will be no delegation of authority.
 However, in larger organisations, due to the number of personnel and functions in the organisation, it will be necessary for the board to delegate decisions to one or more board members and/or to managers below board level.

 Most larger organisations will have a written approval matrix which states which decisions can be made by a particular manager(s) according to the financial size of the transaction.
 Larger value items will normally require at least two manager approvals, and the seniority of the approver will normally increase according to the size or risk of the transaction.
 High value transactions may require board approval.

 The organisation should introduce corruption risk as an additional factor in this decision making process.
 While corruption risk can increase in accordance with the financial value of a transaction, this is not necessarily the only factor.
 A low value transaction may carry a high corruption risk (e.g. obtaining a work permit).